GetStream/stream-chat-swift/README.md

 This repo includes a fully functional example app.
 You can run the example app by following these steps:

+1. Make sure you have XCode installed and that it has latest components installed (open XCode and install any pending update)
-1. Download the StreamChat repo: `git clone git@github.com:GetStream/stream-chat-swift.git`
+2. Download the StreamChat repo: `git clone git@github.com:GetStream/stream-chat-swift.git`
-2. Change the directory: `cd stream-chat-swift`
+3. Change the directory: `cd stream-chat-swift`
-3. Install the [Carthage](https://github.com/Carthage/Carthage) with the [brew package manager](https://brew.sh): `brew install carthage`
+4. Install the [Carthage](https://github.com/Carthage/Carthage) with the [brew package manager](https://brew.sh): `brew install carthage`
-4. Install dependencies with the Carthage:
+5. Install dependencies with the Carthage:
 `carthage update --platform iOS --new-resolver --no-use-binaries --cache-builds`

 <details>